tecnico-sec/Project-2025_1/project_overview.md

 The presentation should be organized as follows:

 - 8 minutes for presentation of the work done, supported by slides, including a mandatory 2 minute live demo
-(the live demonstration has specific evaluation weight.
-Also prepare a video of the demo, as rehearsal and backup, just in case there is a technical problem);
+(The live demonstration has specific evaluation weight.
+Also prepare a video of the demo, as rehearsal and backup, just in case there is a technical problem.);
 - 7 minutes for questions and answers.

 It is highly recommended that each presentation includes slides detailing: